Gluten free dating isn’t always easy. “Nice to meet you, what do you do, where do you live, what’s your sign, do you have any dietary restrictions?”

 Now that’s a supportive partner.

 If you can’t do all of this, no problem.
-Just make sure that even if you don’t go gluten-free with your date that they always feel respected, understood, and supported.
+Just make sure that with gluten free dating, your date always feels respected, understood, and supported.

-This is likely what they need from you …. and maybe a gluten-free Lucy’s chocolate chip cookie.
+This is likely what they need from you …. and maybe a gluten free chocolate chip cookie.